Are you Motivated, encouraging and caring?

 Supporting young people in a fast-paced, ever-changing environment, you can enable them to develop socially, emotionally, and behaviourally in a setting where they feel safe and cared for.
 The role is challenging but incredibly rewarding!
 You will be committed, passionate, and able to engage, encourage, and mentor the young people, Helping to really make a difference!

-We have an INCREDIBLE opportunity for Children’s Residential Support Workers to join a FANTASTIC Children’s Residential Service in Handsworth, supporting young people between the ages of 8-18 with Learning Disabilities and emotional behaviour disorder.
+We have an INCREDIBLE opportunity for Children’s Residential Support Workers to join a FANTASTIC 2 bedded Children’s Residential Service in Handsworth, supporting young people between the ages of 8-18 with Emotional attachment Difficulties.

 **Due to the nature of the job and the activities involved, we are only able to consider applicants who have a full drivers licence and a car**